EmilyWebber/Banking-On-AI/Afternoon/README.md

 ## Learning Objectives
 A full machine learning solution can take months to build out and perfect.
 Obviously we can't do all of that inside the scope of a single afternoon, but we can accomplish some key learning objectives:
 - See a few of the steps necessary in going from messy, real-world data to that which is clean, normalized, and ready for modeling
-- Break the data into X and Y, think about what that means and why it is important
+- Think about what it means to have labeled data, and why it is important
 - Train a model in Sagemaker, learning how to distribute that data over multiple instances
 - Send predictions against the model, to understand what it means to submit a prediction and get a result back.